shabiel/personal-website/articles/floss-weekly.rst

 the two final questions!
 I am a pharmacist as well.
 I helped bring on Harlan Stenn to talk about NTP on show # 350 (https://twit.tv/shows/floss-weekly/episodes/350).
-Harlan and I have a common connection you see--we are both invovled in the M/MUMPS world.
+Harlan and I have a common connection you see--we are both involved in the M/MUMPS world.
 M is a programming language that is widely used in Medicine; and has been less widely used in Banking.
 Harlan used to maintain an M implementation; and was on the Mumps Development Committee (MDC).
 My boss at the time knew Harlan and I was